Smooth Operator: Reception

 Tanya Rena Jefferson of AXS stated: "The warm tonal voice of Sade sings about a smooth operator con artist lover boy.
-'Smooth Operator' reached number 1 on the Billboard Adult Contemporary charts in 1985."
+'Smooth Operator' reached number one on the Billboard Adult Contemporary charts in 1985."
 Sophie Heawood of The Guardian commented: "Arguably the band's signature single, the accuracy with which its suave music, complete with sax solo, conveyed the business-class lifestyle of its subject set the tone for how they would be perceived over their entire career.
 As a credo, 'We move in space with minimum waste and maximum joy' remains revelatory."
 Frank Guan of Vulture commented: "Along with an ace lead saxophone and winding bass line, the secret to success for Sade's biggest early hit is hiding in plain sight: the heartless playboy traversing cities and continents in search of pleasure that she narrates serves as an allegory for Global Capitalism, but also for herself: her international range and her voice – every time she croons 'smooth operator', there's a measure of self-reference.
 Her amoral protagonist's villainy is rendered in such lovely phrases that the listener can't help but be seduced."

-The song became associated with Spanish Formula One driver Carlos Sainz Jr., who often sang the song during his post-race radio celebrations, a tradition that dated back to the 2019 British Grand Prix.

-The song also became associated with professional wrestler Penta during his time in WWE after X user @HaangEmHiigh edited the song over Penta performing his signature walk.
-The trend became popular on X and TikTok, and was acknowledged by fellow WWE wrestler Big E during the Backlash event countdown show.